-Built in the 1640s, this traditional Cotswold stone cottage has been respectfully restored by owner Simon Fenwick.
+Built in the 1640s, this traditional Cotswold stone cottage boasts key features typical of the vernacular style including stone mullioned windows, surmounted with drip moulds and stone slate roofs and has been sympathetically restored by owner Simon Fenwick.
 Soon after buying the property, Simon discovered that there was a wealth of skilled master craftsmen in the Cotswolds that would be able to help with his restoration.

 Built as part of a row of seven farmworker’s dwellings, this mid-17th-century cottage hadn’t been lived in since the 1980s, and the main section had almost completely collapsed.
 The owners had to almost completely rebuild this central section, whereas the other part of the cottage, comprising the living room, third bedroom and a bathroom, required a simpler renovation.

 Built in 1860 with just two bedrooms and two small reception rooms downstairs, this Cotswold stone cottage was doubled in size during the 1990s creating a spacious dining area in the entrance hall, a decent sized kitchen and a conservatory, while adding two further bedrooms upstairs.
 Today, the house looks idyllic in its countryside setting and has a large, beautiful garden.

 Gleaming gold and nestled in the Warwickshire countryside, this Grade II-listed home is a real Cotswold gem.
 In 2001 the house was sympathetically extended using Cotswold stone to add a kitchen and a living room, as well as an exterior loggia.